Sharp EL-8

-The Sharp EL-8, also known as the ELSI-8, was one of the earliest mass-produced hand-held electronic calculators and the first hand-held calculator to be made by Sharp.
+The Sharp EL-8, also known as the ELSI-8, was one of the earliest mass-produced hand-held electronic calculators and the first hand-held calculator to be made by Sharp Corporation.
 Introduced around the start of 1971, it was based on Sharp's preceding QT-8D and QT-8B compact desktop calculators and used the same logic circuits, but it was redesigned to fit in a much smaller case.

 Most electronic calculators before the EL-8 were intended for desktop use.
 Sharp's predecessor to the EL-8, the battery-powered QT-8B, was just a portable version of a compact desk calculator.
 The EL-8 was much smaller, small enough to be used in one's hand: 6.46 in long, 4.02 in wide, and 2.76 in thick, and weighing 1.59 lb with batteries.
 Although it was still too bulky to easily fit in a pocket, it was an important step toward the development of the pocket calculator.